 As you would imagine, mounting the radome/scanner is now especially important.
-The radar "beam" can shoot down into the water or off into outer space.
-Some installers argue that this means that a scanner should be mounted on a gimbal that keeps the radar true to the horizon... makes sense to me but that means a specialized mount that I have yet to find for powered boats.
-So, just be aware, especially in heavy seas, that you are getting a picture that is sweeping from the depths of the water to the heights of the sky...
+Recall from the earlier article that as the boat pitches, the radar "beam" can shoot down into the water or off into outer space.
+Some installers argue that this means that a scanner should be mounted on a gimbal that keeps the radar true to the horizon ... makes sense to me, but that means a specialized mount that I have yet to find for powered boat.
+So just be aware, especially in heavy seas, that you are getting a picture that is sweeping from the depths of the water to the heights of the sky.